 Pick stitch is an easy stitch that you can just pick up and do.
-It is a delicate, mini form of running stitch.
+It is a delicate, mini form of running stitch which flattens the edges of folded seams such as those found in a lapel.
 Pick stitch is the feature you look out for if you want to buy an exclusive suit for a man or blazer with a very upmarket hand-made look.

 What is Pick Stitch?